-The main cause of cervical cancer is human papillomavirus (HPV) infection (see FAQ191 “Human Papillomavirus [HPV] Vaccination”).
+The main cause of cervical cancer is human papillomavirus (HPV) infection.
 There are many types of HPV.
 Some types of HPV, called “high-risk types,” can cause cancer of the anus, cervix, vulva, vagina, and penis.
 They also can cause cancer of the head and neck.
 Other types have been linked to genital warts.
-There are three vaccines available that can protect against some types of HPV.

 The most important risk factor for cervical cancer is infection with the types of HPV linked to cancer.
 The following factors increase your risk of becoming infected with HPV:

 - Having a male sexual partner who has had multiple sexual partners